SixSq/old.sixsq.github.com/_jobs/jobs-300-operations.md

 maintenance, and support of our services on cloud and container infrastructures.

-SlipStream, the foundation for SixSq's [Nuvla platform](/products-and-services/nuvla/overview) and [NuvlaBox product](/products-and-services/nuvlabox/overview), powers our Smart City, Smart Science and Industry 4.0 business.
-You, with the help of all DevOps team members, will ensure that Nuvla and its supporting services have high levels of reliability and availability.
+Nuvla is the foundation technology for SixSq's [Nuvla platform](/products-and-services/nuvla/overview) and [NuvlaBox product](/products-and-services/nuvlabox/overview), powering our Smart City, Smart Science and Industry 4.0 business.
+With the help of all DevOps team members, you will ensure that Nuvla and its supporting services have high levels of reliability and availability.

 As a member of the SixSq DevOps team, you will also be involved in the